Inflammation is the

 - Avocados

-- Nuts and seeds are walnuts, almonds, flaxseeds, chia seeds.
+- Nuts and seeds are walnuts, almonds, flaxseeds, and chia seeds.

 Spice containing healing qualities.